JamesStewart314/C-Language-Codes/Abstract Data Types for Generic Data/Linked List/README.md

     <li><code>git clone https://github.com/JamesStewart314/C-Language-Codes.git</code></li>
 </ul>

 Now, if everything went as expected, this repository should be present locally on your computer.
-In other words, the file structure contained in the repository will be in the desired location.
-In this context, the hierarchical arrangement of directories contained in your project should resemble something as illustrated in the following image:
+In this context, the hierarchical arrangement of directories present in your project should resemble something as illustrated in the following image:
 <br></br>

 <div align="center">